-- Not Even Bothering with the Accent: The movie centers entirely on the French army, but (probably wisely) the primarily American and English actors don't even try to change their normal accents.
+- Not Even Bothering with the Accent: The movie centers entirely on the French army, but (probably wisely) the American actors don't even try to change their normal accents.

 - Rated M for Manly: While Colonel Dax reviews his troops before the attack, enemy shells detonate less than 10 yards away from the trench.
 He doesn't even flinch.
 Then when he blows the whistle to go over the top and advance across the No-Man's Land, he's out in front leading the way with enemy bombardment and machine-gun fire going off on all sides.
 Grrrrrr.

-- Shout Out: General Mireau's striking the shell-shocked soldier is reminiscent of the infamous George Patton "slapping incident".
+- General Mireau's striking the shell-shocked soldier is reminiscent of the infamous George Patton "slapping incident".

 - Shown Their Work: The wattled revetments of the trenches are correctly done in the French style.
 The concessions to filmmaking were making the trenches wider and straighter than they would normally have been, to allow the camera dolly to pass through.

-- We Have Reserves: In order to 'encourage' a company of men who aren't advancing, General Mireau orders his artillery to bombard his own trenches.
+- We Have Reserves: Mireau orders an attack against the Anthill knowing that the optimistic prediction is that the regiment would take 65% casualties during the assault.
+When the attack predictably bogs down, in order to 'encourage' a company of men who aren't advancing, General Mireau orders his artillery to bombard his own trenches.